-The investment through the Convertible Loan Agreement was converted in the year and therefore the PORI valuation method has been adopted in the year for the investment in Africa GreenCo Group.
+The investment through the Convertible Loan Agreement was converted in the prior year and further equity investments were made in the current year.
+Therefore, the PORI valuation method has been adopted in the year for the investment in Africa GreenCo Group.